TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 To cancel a timed shutdown press the [Stop] key.
 To exit the Power Restart Keypad press any of the [black] non- functional keys or press [Cfg][ROf] again.

 Panic mode reset.
-If for any reason your keypad becomes unresponsive or behaves strangely (*) reset it as follows:
+If for any reason your keypad becomes unresponsive or behaves strangelyreset it as follows:

 (1) If the Config button [Cfg] still works press it once and then press the [Del]ete key at the left-hand bottom.
 Then
     unplug or reset the keypad.
 This will delete all files. macros and settings and you should have a re-calibration at